rixth/jshintr/README.md

 ## Config

-### Mode
+### Modes

-The mode setting determines what jshintr does when it it passed a file that already has a jshint header in it.
+The modes setting determines what jshintr does when it it passed a file that already has a jshint headers in it.
+There are subkeys of "options" and "globals" to determine what you're setting the mode for.
 Possible values are:

 * *mergeUnder (default)*: uses the config.js rules, with ones in the file overriding them.